whoppitt/complexNBDA/README.md

-# complexNBDA is an R package allowing the fitting of complex network based diffusion analysis (complex NBDA) models, and the simulation of data from such models.
+# complexNBDA is an R package allowing the fitting of complex network based diffusion analysis (complex NBDA) models and the simulation of data from such models.
 #For more details see the pre-print of Firth et al. at www.TBC

 #To use the complexNBDA package in R you will need to install it and also the NBDA package as follows: